Lazy Sunday Club

 View Original

-Traditional Korean rice doughnuts - Gaeseong juak 개성주악
+Traditional Korean rice Doughnut - Gaeseong juak 개성주악

 “Named ‘juak’ after the shape of a pebble, this traditional Korean dessert is a perfect combination of chewy, sticky rice bathed in jocheong (rice syrup).
 In the past, Gaeseong Juak was an essential dessert for special guests and wedding ceremonies.
 Today, it’s a steady seller at Korean dessert cafes and has actually become somewhat trendy.
 This is much easier to make than traditional Korean honey cookies but you do have to make the fermented rice syrup.
-The yeast in makgeolli (cloudy rice wine) kicks off the ferment, so make sure you buy raw makgeolli to achieve the correct result. - Jung Eun Chae
+The yeast in makgeolli (cloudy rice wine) kicks off the ferment, so make sure you buy raw makgeolli to achieve the correct result.” - Jung Eun Chae

 MAKES 20

-250ml (1 cup) Fermented fruit extract (see below)
+250ml (1 cup) fermented fruit extract

 250ml (1 cup) jocheong (rice syrup)